Bolivia’s Evo Morales tells AP he’ll press on with a hunger strike until his rival accepts dialogue

 “It is a betrayal of the people, of the party activists, of the revolution,” Morales said of Arce’s efforts to undercut him.

-At that time, allegations of election fraud sparked mass protests that led Morales to resign under pressure from the military and flee to Mexico before seeking asylum in Argentina — an ouster that Morales and his supporters view as a coup.
+At that time, Morales’ contested re-election sparked mass protests that prompted him to resign under pressure from the military and flee to Mexico before seeking asylum in Argentina.

-Now, years later, Morales — who continues to evince intense support from the Indigenous population — has seized upon growing discontent with his chosen successor.
+Now, years later, the charismatic populist — who continues to evince intense support from the Indigenous population — has seized upon growing public discontent with his chosen successor.

-“Now with more experience, we are ready to save Bolivia,” Morales said, promising he would revive the flailing economy by having Bolivia join BRICS, a group of emerging economies seeking to counter Western dominance of the world order, and collaborating more closely with China.
+“Now with more experience, we are ready to save Bolivia,” Morales said.
+Aware that the economic model that led to Bolivia’s remarkable growth had quite literally run out of gas, Morales said he would reverse the nation’s economic downturn by having Bolivia join BRICS, a group of emerging economies seeking to counter Western dominance of the world order, and collaborating more closely with China.

 The former president, now 65, isn’t sure how long his hunger strike will last.
 But he said he’s prepared for the deprivation.